dan-nadler/dan-nadler.github.io/_posts/2017-02-06-a-better-multisensor-schematic.markdown

 comments: true
 ---

-I just wanted to make a quick post with a better way to do the multi-sensor setup that I am using.
-Previously, I had posted a schematic and pictures where I was using one resistor per sensor.
+I just wanted to make a quick post with a better way to do the multi-sensor setup that I am using. <!--more-->Previously, I had posted a schematic and pictures where I was using one resistor per sensor.
 After thinking about this a little bit, I realized that this is completely unnecessary, and that you only need one resistor per circuit: